What does a Staffing Assistant do?

 - Assist in the recruitment process by posting job openings, screening resumes, and scheduling interviews.

-- Coordinate and manage the onboarding process for new hires, including preparation of new hire paperwork, orientation, and introduction to company policies.
+- Coordinate and manage the onboarding process for new hires, including preparation of necessary paperwork and orientation.

-- Support the HR team in conducting background checks and verifying employment references.
+- Support the HR team in conducting background checks and reference verifications.

 - Assist in the preparation of staffing reports and metrics for management review.